-- RULE 3.
-Opening the session.-The Presiding Officer shall, upon order being obtained, have the sessions of the Senate opened with prayer. - RULE 4.
-Convening in absence of President.-In the absence of the President, the President Pro Tempore shall reconvene the Senate and preside, and during such time shall be vested with all powers of the President except that of casting a vote in case of tie when he has already voted on the question as a Senator.
-In the event of the absence of the President and President Pro Tempore at any time fixed for the reconvening of the Senate, the Deputy President Pro Tempore of the Senate, the Principal Clerk of the Senate, or in his or her absence also, the Chairman of the Senate Committee on Rules and Operation of the Senate, shall call the Senate to order and designate some member to act as Presiding Officer. - RULE 5.
-Quorum.-(a)A quorum consists of a majority of all the qualified members of the Senate. - (b) When a lesser number than a quorum convene, the Senators present may send the doorkeeper or any person, for any or all absent Senators, as a majority of the Senators present determine. - RULE 6.
+RULE 3.
+Opening the session.-The Presiding Officer shall, upon order being obtained, have the sessions of the Senate opened with prayer.

+- RULE 4.
+Convening and presiding in absence of President.-In the absence of the President, the President Pro Tempore shall convene or reconvene the Senate and preside, and during such time shall be vested with all powers of the President except that of casting a vote in case of tie when he has already voted on the question as a Senator.
+In the event of the absence of the President and President Pro Tempore at any time fixed for the reconvening of the Senate, the Deputy President Pro Tempore of the Senate, the Principal Clerk of the Senate, or in his or her absence also, the Chairman of the Senate Committee on Rules and Operations of the Senate, shall call the Senate to order and designate some member to act as Presiding Officer. - RULE 5.
+Quorum.-(a)A quorum consists of a majority of all the qualified members of the Senate. - When a lesser number than a quorum convenes, the Senators present may send the Sergeant-at-Arms or any person, for any or all absent Senators, as a majority of the Senators present determines. - RULE 6.
 Approval of Journal.-After the prayer, and upon appearance of a quorum, the Presiding Officer shall cause the Journal of the preceding day to be read and approved, unless the President Pro Tempore or, in his absence, the Deputy President Pro Tempore of the Senate or some member of the Senate by motion sustained by a majority of the members present, has the reading thereof dispensed with and the same approved as written. - RULE 7.
-Order of business.-After approval of the Journal, the order of business shall be as follows: - (1) Reports of standing committees. - (2) Reports of select committees. - (3) Introduction of bills, petitions, and resolutions. - (4) Messages from the House of Representatives. - (5) Unfinished business of preceding day. - (6) Special orders. - 33 (7) General orders: - (a) Local bills in numerical order, Senate bills first - (i) Third reading roll call and electronic voting system votes - (ii) Second reading roll call and electronic voting system votes - (iii) Second reading viva voce - (iv) Third reading viva voce - (b) Public bills in numerical order, Senate bills first - (i) Third reading roll call and electronic voting system votes - (ii) Second reading roll call and electronic voting system votes - (iii) Second reading viva voce - (iv) Third reading viva voce
+Order of business.-After approval of the Journal, the order of business shall be as follows: - (1) Reports of standing committees. - (2) Reports of select committees. - (3) Introduction of bills, petitions, and resolutions. - (4) Messages from the House of Representatives. - (5) Veto Messages from the Governor. - (6) Unfinished business of preceding day. - (7) Special orders. - (8) General orders: - Local bills in numerical order, Senate bills first (a) - Third reading roll call and electronic voting system votes (i) - (ii) Second reading roll call and electronic voting system votes - (iii) Second reading viva voce - Third reading viva voce (iv)

-II.
+(b) Public bills in numerical order, Senate bills first Third reading roll call and electronic voting system votes (ii) Second reading roll call and electronic voting system votes Second reading viva voce (iii) Third reading viva voce (iv) II.
 CONDUCT OF DEBATE